arpadbuermen/OpenVAF/internals.md

 Returns true if given flag is set for instance parameter with given OSDI id.
 If id is not a valid instance parameter, returns false.

+## Loading Jacobian entries into an array

+These functions are used for extracting Jacobian contributions of a single instance.
+They can be used for checking whether an instance is converged.

     uint32_t num_resistive_jacobian_entries;